Loading...

 Define tools using the SDK helpers, then use the tool runner to execute them.

 The tool function must return a content block or content block array, including text, images, or document blocks.
 This allows tools to return rich, multimodal responses.
-Returned strings will be converted to a text content block.
+Returned strings are converted to a text content block.
 If you want to return a structured JSON object to Claude, encode it to a JSON string before returning it.
 Numbers, booleans, or other non-string primitives must also be converted to strings.

 Iterating over the tool runner